whykay/python-ireland-old-guide/guide/constitution.rst

 #.
 Executive Committee

    a.
 The Society shall have an Executive Committee elected annually by the Membership (herein 'the Committee')
    #.
-Candidates for election to the Committee must be nominated and seconded by Members of the Society in writing and the Secretary must receive such nominations at the published address of the Society at least seven days before the AGM.
-All elections shall be by show of hands.
-   #.
 The purpose of the Committee is to direct ongoing activities and foster the aims of the Society.
    #.
 The Committee shall be composed of a minimum of five persons.
    #.
 The Committee shall be able to co-opt Society members.
    #.
 Committee Members shall stand down at each Annual General Meeting and may offer themselves for re-election.
    #.
-The Committee shall elect Officers from Committee Members including:
+The Committee shall elect Officers from the Committee Members including:

       i.
 A Chairperson
       #.
 A Secretary